chippyash/simple-accounts-3/README.md

 My references here apply to the fact that I develop primarily in PHP.
 If they don't apply to your dev language of choice, ignore them.

 Finally, if in doubt, read the source code.
 It's well documented.

 ## Further documentation

 [Test Contract](https://github.com/chippyash/simple-accounts-3/blob/master/docs/Test-Contract.md) in the docs directory.

-This library makes extensive use of the tried and tested [StrongType](https://github.com/chippyash/strong-type) library
+This library makes use of the Standard [PHP DS extension](https://www.php.net/manual/en/book.ds.php)

 It also employs a great deal of functional programming derived from the [Monad](https://github.com/chippyash/monad) and [Assembly](https://github.com/chippyash/Assembly-Builder) libraries.